isomerpages/moe-bpghs/index.md

       subtitle: Discover School Life at BPGHS
       id: infopic
-      description: The recordings of the Principal’s Address and Student Panel from The BPian Experience Live! are now available on the school website.
+      description: The recordings of the Principal’s Address and Student Panel from 'The BPian Experience Live!' are now available on the school website.
       alt: Image alt text
       image: /images/e_Open_House_Poster__without_QR_code___2025_.png
       button: Watch here!